Iceberg connector#

 Add files#

-The connector can add files from tables or locations to an existing table if iceberg.add-files-procedure.enabled is set to true for the catalog.
+The connector can add files from tables or locations to an existing Iceberg table if iceberg.add-files-procedure.enabled is set to true for the catalog.

 The data files must be the Parquet, ORC, or Avro file format.

-ALTER TABLE testdb.iceberg_customer_orders
+ALTER TABLE example.lakehouse.iceberg_customer_orders

-USE example.testdb;
+USE example.lakehouse;

 ALTER TABLE iceberg_customer_orders